TheFaheem/Sentiment-Analysis-From-Scratch/README.md

 </p>

 <p align="center">
-  <strong>Build a Sentiment Analysis Model from Scratch using the IMDB Movie Reviews Dataset</strong>
+  <strong>Building a Sentiment Analysis Model from Scratch using the IMDB Movie Reviews Dataset</strong>
 </p>

 This Repository contains all the Necessary Modules for preparing, preprocessing, data generator all the way up to training, evaluating and performing inference to build a entire Sentiment Analysis Model from scratch using the IMDB Movie Reviews Dataset.
 This model is designed to classify movie review or a sentence as either positive or negative based on their sentiment.